“Digital Transformation? – Oh yeah, we did that in the early days of the pandemic. Good stuff.”thousands of CXOs across the world

-Digital Transformation is achieved by revisiting the fundamental goals of the business – what it wants to achieve and how it wants to compete in the market – and using digital technologies not just to make incremental improvements in performance, but to enable a wholesale change in the business model itself.
+Whether approached top-down or bottom-up, Digital Transformation is achieved by revisiting the fundamental goals of the business – what it wants to achieve and how it wants to compete in the market – and using digital technologies not just to make incremental improvements in performance, but to enable a wholesale change in the business model itself.
 It involves an evaluation of every process of an organization through the lens of whether an automated solution or AI model might be equivalent or better than human involvement, to isolate those functions which are the highest & best uses of the organization’s human intelligence and build their staff “wingspan” with technology solutions to enable them to fly higher than ever before.

 This kind of transformation can deliver exponential return on investment, potentially “disrupting” the company’s industry and giving them a competitive advantage which may be insurmountable.
 But it is a major undertaking, and requires a significant investment of time, money, and resources.
 It also requires a commitment from senior leadership to see it through, to ensure there are no “sacred cows” in the old business model, that there are no blind spots (it is often helpful here to engage outside experts), and that the will to “see it through” continues despite blockades, speed-bumps, and missteps.